 Some useful simulation-based games for maths and science include Contraption Maker, Kerbal Space Program, Portal 2, and Universe Sandbox; some of these allow students to create puzzles for each other.
 Other games include Epistory (about English vocabulary), Human Age (about the history of humanity), and Tyto Online (about the environment).
 It is generally necessary to register to participate in such games, and there may be costs attached.
 For serious games aiming to create social change, check out the list at Games for Change.

 Contemporary commercial MMOs like World of Warcraft or Heroes of the Storm are seen by some educators as having potential for promoting task-based learning, collaborative problem-solving, negotiation of meaning, and multimodal communication.
 Minecraft, a virtual environment where everything is made from cubes (see the image at the top of the page), is often used with younger learners; there is a Minecraft Education Edition and its educational potential has been documented for example in Teaching in the Age of Minecraft (Alexandra Ossola, 2015), Ideas for Using Minecraft in the Classroom (Andrew Miller, 2016), and Minecraft Education Edition: Why It’s Important for Every Fan of the Game (Keith Stuart, 2016).
 Older students might use platforms like World of Warcraft, whose educational potential has been documented for example in Learning in World of Warcraft (Michelle Hoyle, 2012), A Teacher’s Perspective on World of Warcraft in School (Stephanie Carmichael, 2017) and World of Warcraft in the Classroom (Caleb Gillis, 2017).
 The principles of learning discussed in these articles apply to many other similar games.
 Educators might also like to explore the communicative possibilities offered by machinima movies, which can be easily produced by students in gaming environments or virtual worlds.
+For an educational approach to complex gaming, see PaGamO, which bills itself as the world’s very first online gaming platform dedicated to education.

 It has been realised in recent years that there is considerable scope for developing students’ computational thinking and coding skills, and indeed their wider digital literacies, as they become involved in designing, building and disseminating their own games.
 For a list of some appropriate game design platforms for students, see Common Sense Education’s 3 Great Game Design Tools for Summer Learning (Emily Major, 2016).

 There is also growing educational interest in pervasive games, which are played on mobile devices and make use of augmented reality technology, leveraging the real world as a gaming environment.
 There is great potential here for situated, immersive, embodied learning.
 The best-known of today’s pervasive games include Ingress and Pokémon Go, both by Niantic, a spin-off from Google.
+A quick Google search will turn up an ever-expanding list of reports by educators on how to use Pokémon Go for teaching and learning.

 Latest on Instagram